What Is a Birth Debrief, and Do You Need One?

 You address the sleep deprivation, the anxiety, the intrusive thoughts that arrive uninvited.
 You try to get on top of the low mood.
 You read everything you can find about postnatal recovery, and you do your best to implement it.
 And still, something doesn't shift because the birth itself is still sitting there, unprocessed, underneath everything else.

 I know this from my own experience.
 After the birth of my twins, I spent years addressing the symptoms of what had happened without ever really going back to the birth itself.
 It wasn't until I finally did, years later, with the right support, that I understood what had been keeping me stuck.
-Addressing the birth directly was the thing that allowed recovery to actually begin.

 What actually happens in a birth debrief?

-A birth debrief is a structured, unhurried conversation in which you go back over your birth experience with someone trained to hold that space safely.
+It is a structured, unhurried conversation in which you go back over your birth experience with someone trained to hold that space safely.

 It is not about assigning blame or building a case.
 It is about understanding what happened, why certain decisions were made, how your body and mind responded, and why that response made complete sense given everything you were experiencing.

-In a birth debrief session, you might:
+In this session, you might:

 • Talk through the sequence of events at your own pace, in your own words